autolab/Autolab/docs/installation/tango.md

         :::bash
         cp config/autogradeConfig.rb.template config/autogradeConfig.rb

+    This file contains declarations to autograder constants.
+However, many of these constants by default reference an environment file for thir declaration.
+To make an environment variable for your Autolab configuration, make a copy of the environment file template.

+        :::bash
+        cp .env.template .env

-    Fill in the correct info for your Tango deployment, mainly the following:
+    Then in your newly created `.env` file or in `config/autogradeConfig.rb`, fill in the correct info for your Tango deployment, mainly the following:

         :::ruby
         # Hostname for Tango RESTful API